Robots in the Warehouse: How You Can Use Robots in Your Operation

 1. Automated Storage and Retrieval Systems (AS/RS) and Goods-to-Person (G2P) Technology

-Automated storage and retrieval systems (AS/RS) are a family of automated warehouse tech that helps to automate the inventory process, retrieving goods for use and then efficiently placing them back into storage once they are no longer needed.
+Automated storage and retrieval systems (AS/RS) are a family of automated warehouse technology that helps to automate the inventory process, retrieving goods for use and then efficiently placing them back into storage once they are no longer needed.
 AS/RS is typically paired with warehouse execution software (WES) that manages the different processes taking place within an operation.

 AS/RS comes in a variety of types, each of which is better suited to performing certain tasks and handling specific types of goods.
 These largely operate as either cranes, retrieving goods between aisles of product, or as shuttles, which navigate a fixed track between the racking structure.
 Once no longer needed, the goods will be returned to their slot.

 Goods-to-person (G2P) technology is similar to AS/RS, and is often considered a subcategory of such.
-How G2P differs is in its application (though there are different types of Goods-to-Person technology) but the principle is the same: An automated storage system delivers SKUs to a stationary pick station where the operator fills discrete orders.
+How G2P differs is in its application (though there are different types of Goods-to-Person technology) but the principle is the same: An automated storage system delivers SKUs to a stationary pick station, where the operator fills discrete orders.

 2. Automated Guided Vehicles (AGVs) and Automated Guided Carts (AGCs)

-AGVs and AGCs are two technologies often bundled together under the umbrella term of “robotics,” and it’s easy to see why.
-Both are used to shuttle inventory, supplies, and materials from one location to another within your facility, allowing for a more streamlined replenishment process while also freeing up workers to perform higher-value tasks.
+AGVs and AGCs are two technologies that are often bundled together under the umbrella term of “robotics,” and it’s easy to see why.
+Both are used to automatically shuttle inventory, supplies, and materials from one location to another within your facility, allowing for a more streamlined replenishment process while also freeing up workers to perform higher-value tasks.

 Ultimately, AGVs and AGCs are used to complete work that would typically otherwise be done by a forklift operator (or fleet of operators) within your facility, moving product and materials from one location to the other.
 While essential to your operation, this is relatively low-skill work.
 By employing AGVs and AGCs for this transportation, your employees can perform tasks that add more value to your operation.

-3. Articulated Arms
+4. Articulated Robotic Arms

 In this capacity, an articulated robotic arm can be put to use in a range of functions within an operation, including: